Leading the field: Fortune favors the bold in Thurstonian choice models: Introduction

-Here, we show that degradation of performance in these two examples is also to be expected---and expected to be more pronounced---in a broad class of stochastic models for rankings in which individual performances are independent and have equal means but different variances.
-Consider a group of $n \ge 3$ individuals with equal skill, in the sense that in a head-to-head contest between any two, there is an equal chance that either will win.
-For each individual $i$, consider $\Pr_i(x)$, the chance that the absolute value of the difference between his or her performance and the expected performance exceeds $x$.
-Suppose the individuals are well ordered by these probabilities: for all $x > 0$, $\Pr_1(x) > \Pr_2(x) > \ldots > \Pr_n(x)$.
-If a greater chance of extreme performance results from deliberate risk-taking, then individual~1 is ``boldest.''
-If these $n$ individuals compete, individual~1 is the most is most likely to perform best.
+We can describe this conclusion a little more picturesquely.
+Consider a group of $n \ge 3$ independent individuals with equal skill, in the sense that each individual's performance is symmetrically distributed about some common mean, so that in a head-to-head contest between any two there is an equal chance that either will win.
+For each individual $k$, let $\Pr_k(x)$ be the chance that the absolute value of the difference between his or her performance and the shared expected performance exceeds $x$.
+Suppose the individuals are well ordered by these probabilities: for all $x > 0$, $\Pr_1(x) > \Pr_2(x) > \cdots > \Pr_n(x)$.
+Under these assumptions, individual~1 has the highest probability of having the best performance, individual~2 has the second-highest, and so on.
+If a greater chance of extreme performance results from deliberate risk-taking, then individual~1 is the ``boldest'' and the most likely to perform best.
 In this sense, fortune favors the bold.
-(Symmetry dictates that individual~1 is also most likely to perform worst!)
+(Of course, symmetry dictates that individual~1 is also most likely to perform worst!)

-This result may have implications for a broad range of ranking problems, from purchasing breakfast cereal to voting, that require an individual to list a finite set of items in order of preference, or at least to decide which item he/she prefers most.

 To make our results mathematically precise and to connect them to the literature on stochastic models for ranking and ordering, we require the following notation and terminology.
 Label the $n$ items with the set of integers $[n] := \{1,2,\ldots,n\}$.
-An individual's preferences can be represented in two related ways: either we report the {\em order vector} $(w(1), w(2), \ldots, w(n))$, where $w(1) \in [n]$ is the label of the most favored item, $w(2)$ is the label of the second most favored item, etc., or we report the corresponding {\em rank vector} $(y(1), y(2), \ldots, y(n))$, where $w(y(i)) = i$ for $i \in [n]$.
+An individual's preferences can be represented in two related ways: either we report the {\em order vector} $(w(1), w(2), \ldots, w(n))$, where $w(1) \in [n]$ is the label of the most favored item, $w(2)$ is the label of the second-most favored item, etc., or we report the corresponding {\em rank vector} $(y(1), y(2), \ldots, y(n))$, where $w(y(i)) = i$ for $i \in [n]$.

 The order vector and rank vector are permutations of the set $[n]$.
 There is a huge literature on models of random permutations, much of which attempts to capture features of how individuals actually go about assigning orders or rankings using whatever information they have at their disposal.
 The standard reference is \cite{MR1346107}, with \cite{MR964069,MR1237197} as useful adjuncts.